-Bruce Douglas Wilke, 78 - The Panolian
+Bruce Douglas Wilkes, 78 - The Panolian

 Survivors include his wife Linda Howell Wilkes of Courtland; three sons, Lamar Lee Wood of Courtland, Brian Douglas (Elizabeth) Wilkes of Courtland, and Jeffery (Christina) Wilkes of Defuniak Springs, FL; a daughter, Angela (Raymond) Todd of Charleston; a brother, Rev. Dennis (Barbara) Wilkes of Toccoa, GA; a sister Gayle (Cecil) Land of Jackson; 10 grandchildren; and 12 great-grandchildren.

-Preceded in death by his father Doyle Wilkes; mother Lillian Cole Crenshaw; step father Glen Crenshaw; brothers Doyle Wilkes, Jr, James Mack; sister Pauline Melton.
+Preceded in death by his father Doyle Wilkes; mother Lillian Cole Crenshaw; step father Glen Crenshaw; brothers Doyle Wilkes, Jr., James Mack; sister Pauline Melton.

 William Wade Hawkins, 57